Mishieck/jsonat/CONTRIBUTING.md

 # Contributing to JSONAT

-A big welcome and thank you for considering contributing to Auth0 open source projects!
+A big welcome and thank you for considering contributing to JSONAT open source project!
 It’s people like you that make it a reality for users in our community.

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.